AS Saint-Étienne

-Saint-Étienne have won a joint-record of ten Ligue 1 titles, as well as six Coupe de France titles, a Coupe de la Ligue title and five Trophée des Champions.
-Saint-Étienne has also won the Ligue 2 championship on three occasions.
-The club achieved most of its honours in the 1960s and 1970s when the club was led by managers Jean Snella, Albert Batteux, and Robert Herbin.
+Saint-Étienne have won ten Ligue 1 titles, six Coupe de France titles, a Coupe de la Ligue title and five Trophée des Champions.
+They have also won the Ligue 2 championship on three occasions.
+The club achieved most of its honours in the 1960s and 1970s under the leadership of managers Jean Snella, Albert Batteux, and Robert Herbin.
+In 1976, the club reached the final of the European Cup.

 Saint-Étienne is known as Les Verts meaning "the Greens" due to its home colours.
-The club's primary rivals are Olympique Lyonnais, based in nearby Lyon, with whom they contest the Derby Rhône-Alpes.
+They have a longstanding rivalry with nearby team Olympique Lyonnais, against whom they contest the Derby rhônalpin.

 In 2009, the club added a female section.

 History

 Early history

 AS Saint-Étienne was founded in 1919 by employees of the Saint-Étienne-based grocery store chain Groupe Casino under the name Amicale des Employés de la Société des Magasins Casino (ASC).
 The club adopted green as its primary color mainly due to it being the principal colour of Groupe Casino.
 In 1920, due to the French Football Federation (FFF) prohibiting the use of trademarks in sports club, the club dropped "Casino" from its name and changed its name to simply Amical Sporting Club to retain the ASC acronym.
 In 1927, Pierre Guichard took over as president of the club and, after merging with local club Stade Forézien Universitaire, changed its name to Association sportive Stéphanoise.

 In July 1930, the National Council of the FFF voted 128–20 in support of professionalism in French football.
 In 1933, Stéphanoise turned professional and changed its name to its current version.
 The club was inserted into the second division and became inaugural members of the league after finishing runner-up in the South Group.
 Saint-Étienne remained in Division 2 for four more seasons before earning promotion to Division 1 for the 1938–39 season under the leadership of the Englishman Teddy Duckworth.
 However, the team's debut appearance in the first division was short-lived due to the onset of World War II.
 Saint-Étienne returned to the first division after the war under the Austrian-born Frenchman Ignace Tax and surprised many by finishing runner-up to Lille in the first season after the war.
 The club failed to improve upon that finish in following seasons under Tax and, ahead of the 1950–51 season, Tax was let go and replaced by former Saint-Étienne player Jean Snella.